RTEMS/rtems-docs/c-user/semaphore_manager.rst

      * - ``RTEMS_INVALID_ID``
        - invalid semaphore id
      * - ``RTEMS_NOT_DEFINED``
-       - operation not defined for the protocol ofthe semaphore
+       - operation not defined for the protocol of the semaphore
      * - ``RTEMS_ILLEGAL_ON_REMOTE_OBJECT``
        - not supported for remote semaphores